Combining a trip to Venice, Florence, and Rome as part of your Italy cruise vacation is easier to plan and book than you

-For a coffee and snack, try pastries or stuffed focaccia bread at Cantinetta del Verrazzano, or if you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini just a 2 minute walk away from Cantinetta del Verrazzano.
+Try pastries or stuffed focaccia bread at Cantinetta del Verrazzano.
+If you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini, just a 2-minute walk from Cantinetta del Verrazzano.

 Galleria Degli Uffizi is a fantastic gallery and museum next to Florence’s Palazzo Vecchio.
 It is Italy’s most visited art gallery, and many cultural exhibitions are also held here.
 You will find an extensive collection of sculptures, paintings, and artifacts from Florence’s past.
 Botticelli’s work, including Primavera and The Birth of Venus, is best known.

 Our tip is to visit the ticket office outside of the Uffizi as soon as it opens in the morning.
 There will be a line, tickets cost around 12 euros each and you will have to book a time during the day to visit.
 Note!
 The museum is completely closed on Mondays!
 And if you want to visit on a public holiday or on a Saturday, you will need to purchase your tickets at least one day in advance.
 Use their website for buying tickets and get them sent by epost.